datastax/python-driver/docs/cqlengine/upgrade_guide.rst

 * cassandra.cqlengine.query.BatchType has been removed.
 Use :class:`cassandra.query.BatchType`
   instead when specifying the batch type with cqlengine.

+* There is no more default limit on QuerySets (was 10000 before).

 Upgrade Guide cqlengine to cassandra.cqlengine
 ==============================================